 He placed a hand over his heart, that grin stretching wider.
-“As for moi, I like long walks on the beach, sipping mojitos while watching the sun set, and romantic candlelit dinners with beautiful men.”
+“As for moi, I like long walks on the beach, sipping mojitos while watching the sun set, and sharing romantic candlelit dinners with gorgeous men.”

 Jake snorted.
 He wasn’t the only one.

 I tensed, but the boy—Remy—either didn’t hear him or chose to ignore the insult.
 All he did was slide his eyes across to Miss Osbourne and raise one slender brow.
 “Too much information?”